Brighton beats Man United and Haaland nets hat trick as Man City routs Ipswich in Premier League

-LONDON (AP) — Two games into the season, and the scrutiny is already back on Manchester United manager Erik ten Hag.
+LONDON (AP) — Two games into the Premier League season, and the scrutiny is already back on Manchester United manager Erik ten Hag.

 Joao Pedro was left unmarked to head home in the fifth minute of injury time to give Brighton a 2-1 home win over United on Saturday in a game that showed that the inconsistencies that plagued Ten Hag's team still haven't been eradicated.